Introduction

 When Is Polyester Good for Sweating?

 Note that not all kinds of polyester are terrible.
-Actually, some advanced blended polyesters perform much better when it comes to dealing with sweat compared to synthetic and natural fibers.
+Actually, some advanced blended polyesters perform much better when it comes to dealing with sweat compared to synthetic and natural fibres.

 Athletic Wear with Moisture-Wicking Technology